 Cut chicken breasts into strips.
 Blend galangal, lemongrass, turmeric and shallots.

 Mix fennel powder, cumin powder, salt and sugar to blended ingredients.
-Marinate the meat with marinade for at least 30 minutes or up to 2 hours.
+Marinate chicken meat with the marinade for at least 30 minutes or up to 2 hours.

 Thread the meat onto the skewers.
-Use a bruised lemongrass to brush some vegetable oil onto meat while grilling.
+Use a bruised stalk of lemongrass to brush some vegetable oil onto meat while grilling.
 Grill meat until cooked.